alextaujenis/RBD_Threshold/README.md

     RBD::Threshold threshold(3);

 ##setLevel(index, value)
-Provide integers for the index and value to set an individual level.
-This is not zero based, the first level starts at 1.
+Provide an integer for the index, then provide either an integer or a float for the value.
+This is not zero based, the first level index starts at 1.
 You must also call [setMaxLevel()](#setmaxlevelvalue) at the end to set an upper bounds of your last level.

     threshold.setLevel(1,0);   // [0 - 9]       low
     threshold.setLevel(2,10);  // [10 - 19]     medium